HomeData & benchmarks › Technology & AI

 Return on investment: what the program costs vs. what it recovers

-The MASTERESTAURANT method accompanies the implementation to ensure data drives decisions, not just dashboards.
-Choosing the right inventory management program depends on four non-negotiable criteria: native integration with the POS already in use, recipe management with automatic cost per ingredient, configurable alerts by category and threshold, and report export to the accounting system.
-A system that does not integrate with the POS forces the team to do double data entry — and double entry produces errors that cancel out the benefit of the control.
-In the Latin American market in 2026, the most evaluated options in the informal and casual segment include systems such as Restop, iFood para Restaurantes, Siigo Restaurantes, and regional platforms with a HoReCa inventory module.
-The Masterestaurant team recommends piloting for 30 days with real data before signing a contract: if the system does not detect at least one cost anomaly in the first month, the POS integration is not working.
+It gives away $2,000 a month without anyone noticing.
+The Masterestaurant method rides along through implementation so the data reaches a decision, not just a screen.
+Four non-negotiable criteria define the right inventory management program: native integration with the POS the restaurant already runs, recipe management with automatic per-ingredient costing, configurable alerts by category and threshold, and report export to the accounting system.
+A system that doesn't plug into the POS forces double data entry, and double entry produces errors that cancel out the whole point of the control.
+In the 2026 Latin American market, the most evaluated options in the casual segment include Restop, iFood para Restaurantes, Siigo Restaurantes, and regional platforms with a HoReCa inventory module.
+I recommend piloting 30 days on real data before signing anything.
+If the system doesn't catch a single cost anomaly that first month, something's off in the POS integration.

 The 5 Differences That Move the Register